ACE-Genomics/wxspipe/README.md

 ```
 ## scripts

-The whole project are some scripts that use GATK and other tools to run WES pipeline.
+The whole project are some scripts that use GATK and other tools to run WXS pipeline.

    * fasta2cram.pl : Transform FASTA files to aligned HG38 CRAM files
-   * fasta2vcf.pl : Launch WES pipeline from FASTA to gVCF files
+   * fasta2vcf.pl : Launch WXS pipeline from FASTA to gVCF files
    * realign.pl : Realign BAM files from B37 to HG38
-   * bam2vcf.pl : Launch WES pipeline from BAM (or CRAM) to gVCF files
+   * bam2vcf.pl : Launch WXS pipeline from BAM (or CRAM) to gVCF files
    * vcfjoint.pl : Make a joint call from gVCF files
+   * parse\_wes\_reports.pl : Parse the WES QC files and make a report
-   * parse\_reports.pl : Parse the QC files and make a report
+   * parse\_wgs\_reports.pl : Parse the WGS QC files and make a report
-   * wtf\_tranches.pl : Help to inspect joint call tranches
+   * wtf\_tranches.pl : Help to inspect joint call tranches (beta prototype)

 ## GET your references